What is discipline all about?

 Discipline means to provide guidance or structure so children learn right from wrong.
 Parents provide discipline to keep children safe, and to teach them to make positive choices that will guide them throughout their life.
 The term discipline is sometimes confused with the term punishment.
 Parents do not have to yell or spank children to be good disciplinarians.
 The ultimate goal is that children learn self-discipline.

-These are some tips that will help you connect with your children and help them learn to manage their own behavior:
+Tips to help you connect with your children & help them manage their own behavior:

 - Saying “I like it when you pick up your toys"